npc227/GrowYourGardenCSE264/Server/SERVER_README.md

 ### /hot-posts/:num
 Returns the 'num' most liked posts

+### /comments
+Returns all comments

+### /posts/:post_id/comments
+Returns all comments on the specified post

 ## POST ROUTES
 ### /users
-Adds a user to the database and returns the number of users created *EXAMPLE JSON:*
+Adds a user to the database and returns the user created and a little message *EXAMPLE JSON:*
 `{
     "username":"creative_username",